0xTamil/awesome-low-level/README.md

 - **[cppreference](https://en.cppreference.com/)**: A comprehensive reference for the C++ language and standard library.
 It's best used for looking up specific language features, library functions, and technical details rather than as a primary learning resource.

-That's pretty much all you need to get started with C++.
+That's pretty much all you need to get started with **C++**.
 You don't need to go through dozens of different resources.
-Pick the learning resource that fits your background, practice by writing code, and use cppreference whenever you need to look something up.
-As you become more comfortable with C++, you can also explore other approaches to structuring performance-oriented software:
+Use **cppreference** whenever you need to look something up.
+As you become more comfortable with C++, you can also explore other approaches to structuring **performance-oriented software**:

 - **[Data-Oriented Design Resources](https://github.com/dbartolini/data-oriented-design)**: A collection of resources for learning about data-oriented design and performance.